gophercoders/website/content/_index.md

 We are going to follow the National Curriculum in England for Computing for Key Stages 2 to 5.
-When we show you an example or explain a concept we will make it clear what the Key Stage is for that concept.
+When we show you an example or explain a concept we will make it clear whick Key Stage the concept belongs in.

 So come on a journey with us, into the world of computer programming.